• Skip to primary navigation

 Your guests will love the flavors of this recipe for mozzarella balls and you will love the convenience of making it.
 After all, who doesn’t like an appetizer that can be made a day before a big event?

-The versatility of fresh mozzarella cheese is evident whether using it for its exceptional melting qualities as a topping for homemade pizza or simply tossing it together to make this bocconcini salad.
+The versatility of fresh mozzarella cheese is evident whether using it for its exceptional melting qualities as a topping for homemade pizza or simply tossing it together to make this creamy bocconcini salad.

 What do I need to make marinated mozzarella balls?